tzuchua2/Heart-Risk-Prediction/README.md

 # Heart-Risk-Prediction
-Supervised learning for a binary classification problem (predicting whether or not a patient has High Heart Risk)
+Supervised learning for a binary classification problem (predicting whether or not a patient has high heart risk)